Mapping a 50-spin-qubit network through correlated sensing: Results

 Figure \ref{fig:ENES} shows an example for a nuclear spin at $A_1$, for which we measure a hyperfine shift $\deltah{1} = 14549.91(5)$ Hz and a spectral linewidth of 1.8 Hz (Fig. \ref{fig:ENES}d and e).
 Besides a tool to distinguish individual spins in the network with high spectral resolution, this method has the potential for improved characterisation of the hyperfine interaction in electron-nuclear spin systems.

-The observed coherence time $\ttwo =0.36(2)$ s is slightly shorter than the bare nuclear spin-echo time $T_{2,\mathrm{SE}} = 0.62(5)$ s.
-This reduction is caused by a perturbitive component of the hyperfine tensor in combination with the finite magnetic field strength (see Supplementary Section \ref{sec:sup_ENES_analysis}).
-Flipping the electron spin between $m_s=\pm1$ changes the quantization axes of the nuclear spins, which causes a change of the nuclear-nuclear interactions \cite{abobeih_atomicscale_2019}, which is not decoupled by the spin-echo sequence (see Extended Data Fig. \ref{fig_ext:Electron_state_dependent}).
+The observed coherence time $\ttwo =0.36(2)\si{\second}$ is slightly shorter than the bare nuclear spin-echo time $T_{2,\mathrm{SE}} = 0.62(5)$ s.
+This reduction is caused by a perturbitive component of the hyperfine tensor in combination with the finite magnetic field strength (see Supplementary Note 4).
+Flipping the electron spin between $m_s=\pm1$ changes the quantization axes of the nuclear spins, which causes a change of the nuclear-nuclear interactions \cite{abobeih_atomicscale_2019}, which is not decoupled by the spin-echo sequence (see Supplementary Fig. 1).
 The effect is strongest for spins near the NV center.
-For larger fields or for spins with weak hyperfine couplings, we expect that further resolution enhancement is possible by applying multiple refocusing pulses (see Supplementary Section \ref{sec:sup_ENES_analysis}).
+For larger fields or for spins with weak hyperfine couplings, we expect that further resolution enhancement is possible by applying multiple refocusing pulses (see Supplementary Note 4).

 Finally, we combine spin-chain sensing and electron-nuclear double resonance to correlate high-resolution spin frequencies ($\deltah{i}$) with specific spin-spin couplings ($C_{ij}$), even when a chain contains multiple spins with overlapping frequencies.
-We illustrate this scheme on a chain of spins, where two spins (2 and 3) have a similar frequency $A_{23}$ and both couple to $A_1$ and $A_4$ (Fig. \ref{fig:ENES_2D}a).
+We illustrate this scheme on a chain of spins, where two spins (2 and 3) have a similar frequency ($A_2 \approx A_3$) and both couple to $A_1$ and $A_4$ (Fig. \ref{fig:ENES_2D}a).
 The goal is to extract $\deltah{2}, \deltah{3}$ and the couplings to Spin 4 ($C_{24}, C_{34}$).
 As a reference, standard double-resonance shows a quickly decaying time-domain signal, indicating couplings to multiple spins that are spectrally unresolved (Fig. \ref{fig:ENES_2D}b).

-Figure \ref{fig:ENES_2D}c shows how the electron-nuclear double resonance sequence (mint green) is inserted in the spin-chain sequence to perform high-resolution spectroscopy of the $A_{23}$ frequency region.
-Sweeping the interaction time $t_1$ shows multiple frequencies (Fig. \ref{fig:ENES_2D}d), hinting at the existence of multiple spins with approximately $A_{23}$.
-The result is consistent with two spins at frequencies $\deltah{2} = 8019.5(2)$ Hz and $\deltah{3} = 7695.2(1)$ Hz, split by an internal coupling of $C_{23} =7.6(1)$ Hz (Fig. \ref{fig:ENES_2D}a and Extended Data Fig. \ref{fig_ext:numerical_simulations}e,f).
+Figure \ref{fig:ENES_2D}c shows how the electron-nuclear double resonance sequence (mint green) is inserted in the spin-chain sequence to perform high-resolution spectroscopy of the $A_2, A_3$ frequency region.
+Sweeping the interaction time $t_1$ shows multiple frequencies (Fig. \ref{fig:ENES_2D}e), hinting at the existence of multiple spins with approximate frequency $A_2$.
+The result is consistent with two spins at frequencies $\deltah{2} = 8019.5(2)$ Hz and $\deltah{3} = 7695.2(1)$ Hz, split by an internal coupling of $C_{23} =7.6(1)$ Hz (Fig. \ref{fig:ENES_2D}a and Supplementary Fig. 2e,f).